 Viktor Kharlamov

-Dr. Viktor Kharlamov is an Associate Professor of Linguistics.
+Dr. Viktor Kharlamov is an Associate Professor of Linguistics and the Director of Graduate Studies in Languages, Linguistics, and Comparative Literature.

-Dr. Kharlamov holds the Ph.D. in Linguistics from the University of Ottawa, Canada.
+Dr. Kharlamov's Ph.D. degree in Linguistics is from the University of Ottawa, Canada.
 His primary area of expertise is experimental linguistics, including acoustic and articulatory phonetics, laboratory phonology, and psycholinguistics.
-His research deals with the phonetics-phonology interface, such as the relationship between phonological and phonetic voicing.
-Other areas of research include: investigating the roles of L1 phonology, orthographic knowledge, and sub-phonemic detail in the production and perception of speech; and documenting the phonetic systems of Native American languages.
-In the Department of Languages, Linguistics, and Comparative Literature, Dr. Kharlamov directs an experimental linguistics lab and teaches a wide range of linguistics courses: lower-division courses such as Global Perspectives on Language; undergraduate Introduction to Linguistics; and upper-division and graduate seminars in phonetics, phonology, and psycholinguistics.
+In the Department of Languages, Linguistics, and Comparative Literature, Dr. Kharlamov directs experimental research in linguistics and teaches a wide range of undergraduate and graduate courses in general linguistics, phonetics, phonology, psycholinguistics, and research methods.

 Kharlamov, V., Brenner, D., & Tucker, B. V. (2023).
 Examining the effect of high-frequency information on the classification of conversationally produced English fricatives.
 The Journal of the Acoustical Society of America, 154(3), 1896-1902. https://doi.org/10.1121/10.0021067